siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/HPQualityCenter/troubleshooting.md

 ### **Known problems**

-A number of issues that users have encountered with this plug-in are caused by this issue: the HP Quality Center client files are not downloaded on the same system as the UrbanCode Deploy agent.
-Ensure that you are logged into the HP Quality Center server that uses a supported Internet Explorer version from the system that contains the UrbanCode Deploy agent.
+A number of issues that users have encountered with this plug-in are caused by this issue: the HP Quality Center client files are not downloaded on the same system as the DevOps Deploy agent.
+Ensure that you are logged into the HP Quality Center server that uses a supported Internet Explorer version from the system that contains the DevOps Deploy agent.
 Supported browser versions are Internet Exploxer 7 and Internet Explorer 8.
 Launch Internet Explorer as Administrator to avoid Windows user account control issues.

 You might encounter the following error when running plug-in steps: